Growth of matter perturbations in the extended viscous dark energy models

-where $h^{\mu\nu} = g^{\mu\nu} + u^{\mu}u^{\nu}$ is the projector onto the local rest space of the hydrodynamics four-velocity $u_{\mu}$ and, $g_{\mu\nu}$ corresponds to the FLRW metric.
-The bulk viscosity pressure $\Pi$ depends on time and, can be written in terms of the Hubble parameter.
-As we are assuming a FLRW universe, the bulk viscosity coefficient is given by, $\Pi = -3 \xi H$.
-Even though this formalism has been widely used to describe inflation, late-time acceleration, background and perturbative levels \cite{Gron1990,Gagnon2011,Velten2012,Bamba2016,Anand2017,Wang2017,Mostaghel2017,Mostaghel2018,Barbosa2017,Brevik2017,Sasidharan2018,HernndezAlmada2020}, there is a fundamental difficulty which is related with its non-causal behavior \cite{Israel1976,Israel1979,Maartens1996} (See also the Ref. \cite{Silva2019} and References therein)
+where $h^{\mu\nu} = g^{\mu\nu} + u^{\mu}u^{\nu}$ is the projector onto the local rest space of the hydrodynamics four-velocity $u_{\mu}$ and $g_{\mu\nu}$ corresponds to the FLRW metric.
+The bulk viscosity pressure $\Pi$ depends on time and can be written in terms of the Hubble parameter.
+As we are assuming a FLRW Universe, the bulk viscosity coefficient is given by $\Pi = -3 \xi H$.
+Even though this formalism has been widely used to describe inflation, late-time acceleration, background and perturbative levels \cite{Gron1990,Gagnon2011,Velten2012,Bamba2016,Anand2017,Wang2017,Mostaghel2017,Mostaghel2018,Barbosa2017,Brevik2017,Sasidharan2018,HernndezAlmada2020}, there is a fundamental difficulty which is related with its non-causal behavior \cite{Israel1976,Israel1979,Maartens1996} (see also Ref. \cite{Silva2019} and references therein)

-Now, by choosing a reference frame which the hydrodynamics four-velocity $u_{\mu}$ is unitary $u_{\mu}u^{\mu} = 1$, and considering the Eqs. (\ref{eq:energy-momentum1}) and (\ref{eq:bulk-viscosity}), we obtain
+Now, by choosing a reference frame which the hydrodynamics four-velocity $u_{\mu}$ is unitary $u_{\mu}u^{\mu} = 1$, and considering Eqs. (\ref{eq:energy-momentum1}) and (\ref{eq:bulk-viscosity}), we obtain

-where $\rho$ is the energy density, and $\tilde{p} = p + \Pi$ is the effective pressure which consists of a sum of two terms, equilibrium pressure $p$ and, bulk viscosity pressure $\Pi$.
-Hence, the effective pressure $\tilde{p}$ includes the viscous term $\Pi$, which would satisfy the transportation equation and, may be extended to more general forms that contain derivatives of the Hubble parameter and, energy density $\xi = \xi(z, \rho, H, \dot{H})$ \cite{Odintsov2020}.
-From the conservation of the energy, $\nabla_{\mu}T^{\mu}_{\nu} = 0$, we reach
+where $\rho$ is the energy density, and $\tilde{p} = p + \Pi$ is the effective pressure which consists of a sum of two terms, equilibrium pressure $p$ and bulk viscosity pressure $\Pi$.
+Hence, the effective pressure $\tilde{p}$ includes the viscous term $\Pi$, which would satisfy the transportation equation and may be extended to more general forms that contain derivatives of the Hubble parameter and energy density $\xi = \xi(z, \rho, H, \dot{H})$ \cite{Odintsov2020}.
+From the conservation of energy, $\nabla_{\mu}T^{\mu}_{\nu} = 0$, we obtain

 This relation is the energy conservation equation for any viscous fluid.
-The behavior of the bulk viscosity coefficient $\xi$ must be considered for the description to be complete.
-Here, we will consider several forms of the bulk viscosity coefficient to describe the viscous dark energy.
+The bulk viscosity coefficient's behavior $\xi$ must be considered for the description to be complete.
+Here, we will assume several forms of the bulk viscosity coefficient to describe the viscous dark energy.

-It was demonstrated in Refs. \cite{Abreu2013,Nunes2016,Barboza2015,Silva2019} that one modification in the dynamics of the FLRW Universe in Tsallis statistics can be achieve by making the prescription $G \rightarrow G_q = \frac{5-3q}{2}G$ in the standard field equations.
+It was demonstrated in Refs. \cite{Abreu2013,Nunes2016,Barboza2015,Silva2019} that one modification in the dynamics of the FLRW Universe in Tsallis statistics can be achieve by making the prescription $G \rightarrow G_q = \frac{5-3q}{2}G$ in the standard field equations, with $q$ being the nonadditive parameter.
 Then, we want to study the viscous dark energy in the context of the extended Friedmann equations